Shahriarin2garden/CLI-Note-Manager/EDUCATIONAL_GUIDE.md

 **Ready for More Challenges?**
 - Learn Express.js for web applications
 - Explore React for user interfaces
 - Try database integration with MongoDB or PostgreSQL
 - Build REST APIs and microservices
 - Experiment with real-time features using WebSockets

-**Remember**: Every expert was once a beginner.
-The fact that you've made it this far shows you have what it takes to become a great developer!

----

 ## Congratulations, Developer!